FormidableLabs/pull-report/README.md

 ```

 ## Usage
-`pull-report` can retrieve all open pull requests for 1+
+`pull-report` can retrieve all open pull requests / issues for 1+
 [GitHub organizations](https://github.com/blog/674-introducing-organizations)
 and optionally filter by a user list.